Skip to main content

 Once Kim's hiking poles arrived (the taxi driver had given her the backpack yesterday, but not the poles and she was in too much pain to think), we set off along the foreshore for a short time and then said goodbye to the coast for the day.
 Street walking was the order of the morning, hard on the feet and calves.
 Oh, and up hill.
 Lots of hills today.

-We stopped at Cafe O Lampiao where we received a nice cup of tea and Maria biscuits with apricot jam.
+We stopped at Cafe O Lampiao where we received a nice cup of tea and Maria biscuits with peach jam.
 Perfect.
 He also gave us a bowl of shell peanuts.
 We instantly thought of Dad watching the football with a bag of shell peanuts and a plastic tub for the shells.
 Watching football with Dad also meant shelling and eating peanuts.

 Back on the trail we eventually came to a bush track shaded by trees.
 It reminded me of hiking at home.
 We were going downhill towards a stream, that means we will have to go up the otherside It was steep and on a road.